getBoolean/mkw-time-trial-tracker/README.md

 #### 4. MKW Generate Lap Splits Image Action

-Manually generates a composite image showing all lap times for a specific run overlaid on a screenshot.
+Generates a composite image showing all lap times for a specific run overlaid on a screenshot.

 **Variable Inputs:**

 - **Run Number Variable Name**: Variable containing the run number to generate image for
-- **Track Variable Name**: Variable containing the track name
 - **Screenshot Path Variable**: (Optional) Variable containing path to specific screenshot to use as base
+  - If not provided, the screenshot with the run number in its name will be used.

 **Features:**

 - Automatically combines lap times with screenshot (generated from the final screenshot)
 - Shows individual lap times and total time
+- Shows shrooms used each lap (only accurate if you do not lose your shrooms to Lakitu)
+- Shows coins collected each lap (only accurate if you do not lose coins during the race)
 - Outputs file named `Splits_[Track]_Run-[X].png`
-- Automatically triggered when final lap is saved with "Is Final Lap" checked and image gen is enabled
+- Automatically triggered when final lap is saved with `Is Final Lap` and `Create Split Image after Final Lap` are checked

 **Example output:**